 Teaching Phonics and Sight Words Together

-Many educators believe that teaching children to memorise sight words alongside phonics instruction is the ideal approach.
+Many educators believe that teaching children to rote-learn sight words alongside phonics instruction is the ideal approach.

 This sounds like a good idea because it could allow children to recognise some of the most common words quickly while letting them develop their decoding skills at the same time.